ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/security/index.md

 The existence of audits and bug bounties doesn’t excuse your responsibility to write high-quality code.
 Good smart contract security starts with following proper design and development processes:

-- Store all code stored in a version control system, such as git
+- Store all code in a version control system, such as git

 - Make all code modifications via pull requests